ZanderThannhauser/zebu/README.md

 TODO

-## Input file Specification
+## Input File Specification

-An input file lists a series of grammar rules and directives.
-Multiple named character-sets, tokens, or grammar-rules cannot have the same name, even if defined in separate files.
+An input file lists a set of directives, named characters-sets, named regular-expressions and grammar rules.
+Described Below.

 ### List of Directives